District Railway: West to Putney Bridge, Richmond, Ealing and Hounslow

 The District Railway in Hounslow in the late 19th century.
 In 1886 Hounslow Town was replaced by Heston Hounslow.

-In 1866, permission had been granted to landowners in the Hounslow area for a Hounslow and Metropolitan Railway to connect to a proposed Acton & Brentford Railway.
+The Hounslow and Metropolitan Railway Act 1866 (29 & 30 Vict. c. cccxxxvi) granted permission to landowners in the Hounslow area for a Hounslow and Metropolitan Railway to connect to a proposed Acton and Brentford Railway.
 However, this had never been built, but with the District now at Acton there was an alternative.
 Permission was granted in 1880 for a nearly 5+1/2 mi railway from Mill Hill Park station to Hounslow Barracks, with stations at South Ealing, Boston Road and Spring Grove, and agreement reached for the District to work the line.
 On 1 May 1883 the District started a service to Hounslow Town, calling at South Ealing, Boston Road (now Boston Manor) and Osterley & Spring Grove (replaced by Osterley).
 A single-track line from junction near Hounslow Town to Hounslow Barracks (now Hounslow West) opened a year later in 1884.
 Traffic was light and Hounslow Barracks was initially served by a shuttle to Osterley & Spring Grove that connected to an off-peak Hounslow Town to Mill Hill Park train.
 Hounslow Town station closed in 1886 and Heston Hounslow station (now Hounslow Central) opened.

 From 1 March 1883 to 30 September 1885, via a connection to the GWR tracks at Ealing, the District ran a service to Windsor.

 Expansion, 1874–1900

 Completing the circle

 The joint line (shown in blue) that completed the inner circle in 1884 and gave the Metropolitan and District Railways access to the East London Railway.
 The Met's station at the Tower of London was closed soon after the line was opened.
-District services were extended east of Whitechapel over the Whitechapel & Bow Railway in 1902.
+District services were extended east of Whitechapel over the Whitechapel and Bow Railway in 1902.